statera-protocol/statera-protocol-cardano/halalend-protocol-srs.md

 - ### Liquidation:

-There are 2 contracts in the add liquidity feature:
+There are 2 contracts in the liquidation feature:

 - Collateral validator: Validates the condition necessary for liquidation; checks oracle rate and liquidation ratio
 - Protocol Parameter Validator: Returns reference transaction input with the protocol parameters